Wacky-Mole/WackysDatabase/README.md

 ### CraftingStationData

+Wackydb can now handle making normal pieces craftingstations.
+This is pretty barebones, but it should work if you really need it.
+Much better to clone an existing craftingstation.

 - `cStationCustomIcon` (string): The custom icon for the crafting station.
 May remove - Not really useful
 - `discoveryRange` (float): The discovery range of the crafting station.
 Range that you discovery the piece for the first time
 - `buildRange` (float): The build range of the crafting station.